Following the irresistible scent of chocolate through Bruges

 Wandering though Bruges, there were the more familiar brands - Leonidas and Neuhaus.

-For history buff, lots more chocolate facts can be found at the Chocolate Museum in town.
-Bruges is a beautiful getaway with picturesque houses and water bodies.
-The availability of finger-licking chocolate places just adds to the long list of reasons to visit.
+Most visitors already know that Bruges is a beautiful getaway with picturesque houses and water features.
+The presence of finger-licking chocolate shops just adds to the long list of reasons to visit.

 Comments